rust-lang/rfcs/active/0000-allocator.md

         marker: InvariantType<U>
     }

+    pub struct MemoryBlockSignature {
+        // compiler and runtime internal fields
+        size: uint,
+        align: uint,
+        gc_layout: GcLayoutDescriptor,
+    }

     impl<Sized?
 U> MemoryBlockInfo<T> {
         /// Returns minimum size of memory block for holding a `T`. pub fn size(&self) -> uint { self.size }

-        /// Produces a normalized block info that can be compared
+        /// Produces a normalized block signature that can be compared
-        /// against other similarly normalized block infos.
+        /// against other similarly normalized block signatures.
         ///
         /// If two distinct types `T` and `U` are indistinguishable
         /// from the point of view of the garbage collector, then they
-        /// will have equivalent normalized block infos.
+        /// will have equivalent normalized block signatures.
 Thus,
         /// allocations may be categorized into bins by the high-level
-        /// allocator according to their normalized block infos.
+        /// allocator according to their normalized block signatures.
         ///
         /// (The main point of this method is to allow one to have two
         ///  instances of `MemoryBlockInfo<()>` (i.e. the same type)